Mind The Gap: Quantifying Mechanistic Gaps in Algorithmic Reasoning via Neural Compilation: Extended Results

+Beyond comparing learned and compiled solutions, we want to characterize the loss landscapes surrounding compiled minima, and also understand how they are affected by further optimization.
+We plot this using the technique introduced in \cite{Li2018}, which plots gaussian perturbations in terms of two random vectors which have been normalized to be scale invariant.

+For example \cite{zhang2022paradox} compiled a logic algorithm into the transformer architecture which was both difficult to find and diverged when trained further.
+We find similar behavior, but it is dependent on random data sampling order, see Appendix~\ref{aux:stability}.
+The compilation strategy reported in this paper uses sparse weights, which are affected by the scalar bottleneck and do not resemble learned solutions.
+Because of the artificial nature of compiled solutions, we expect the minima to be unstable, but hope to use the results of these experiments to inform more sophisticated methods for compiling algorithms into neural networks.
 We find that compiled solutions, when further trained, can deviate from optimal parameters (Table~\ref{stability}).
 However, this is highly dependent on data sampling order, resulting in high variance in performance.
 This indicates that compiled minima are unstable.
 However, this training is done with mini-batch gradient descent, which is inherently noisy (intentionally).
 We also attribute these results to the scalar bottleneck hypothesis.